lydiacox/terminal_app/development-log.md

 ## 14-07-2021

+I made really good progress yesterday.
 I have written more than half of the code I'd planned on.
 I needed assistance getting my head around while loops, but once I had a better understanding of them, the rest of the code was much easier to write.

+Today has not been as productive.
 There are two features which are giving me a lot of grief.
 The first is clearing the terminal between turns, which is happening at the wrong moments and making it difficult/impossible to read the messages I'd typed up.
 The second is having spaces allowed in the words.
-Checking the entry is a valid a-z is easy, adding a space is more complicated.
+Checking the entry is a valid a-z is easy, adding space as an allowable character is more complicated.

 As these features are not strictly necessary for the game to function, I will take them out for now.
 If I have time at the end, I'll add them back in.